 night morning a few minutes ago when she called from her bed.
 When I checked to see what she wanted, I was greeted with two big eyes staring back at me with a set of white teeth shining in the semi-darkness.
 Uh-oh.
 That means only one thing.
 I am wide awake Mommy and I have decided to stay in the middle of you and Pappy.

 Food photographs have a strong capacity to compel me to cook so I can arrive to my main goal - to eat, or in this case, drink.
 Some late night net surfing introduced me to a whole range of recipes I would like to go back to when time really permits.
 All with one helpful "favorite" button of food sites I frequent.
 I don't remember what pictures I clicked and set aside for future references but I do remember one drink that I was completely motivated to do.
 The champagne cocktail full of sun of Un Dejeuner Soleil was too sunny and delicious-looking to pass up.

 14 January 2012

 After doing the amatriciana bianca or gricia, this other classic pasta dish was just waiting to be fixed in my kitchen.
-Both gricia and spaghetti alla carbonara are very similar to each other because of the use of guanciale but the latter has eggs and a lot of pepper because carbonara refers to charcoal.
+Both gricia and spaghetti alla carbonara are very similar to each other because of the use of guanciale and pancetta but the latter has eggs and a lot of pepper because carbonara refers to charcoal.

 13 January 2012